fvsch/kirby-twig/readme.md

 2. Open a terminal in your `site/plugins/twig` folder and run `composer install`.
 3. To activate the plugin, put `c::set('plugin.twig.enabled', true);` in your `config.php`.

 You can now create `.twig` templates in your `site/templates` directory.
-Note that if you have both `.php` and `.twig` templates for a given template name, the Twig template will take precedence.

 ## Options